Yosef-S-A/ALX-simple_shell/README.md

 # simple_shell
-Welcome to the `Simple Shell` project!!
+Welcome to the `Mandalorian Simple Shell` project!!
 This program is a simple shell that can be compiled and launched from the command line.
 ### How to Compile
 ---------------
 gcc -Wall -Werror -Wextra -pedantic *.c -o hsh